Plying: Chain plying

 Chain plying (also known as Navajo plying) consists of making large loops, similar to crocheting.
 Only one single is necessary, and if the single is already dyed, this technique allows it to be plied without changing the color scheme.

 The spinner first makes a loop on the end of the leader—the string left on the bobbin, which the new yarn is spun from—that is large enough to slip their hand through.
 They pull some of the working yarn through the loop.
 Then the spinner starts applying twist to the three plies, consisting of the two sides of the loop together with the yarn pulled through it.
 When the loop and the yarn are nearly fully plied together, a new loop of yarn is pulled through the initial loop, and spinning continues.
 This process is repeated until the yarn is all plied.
 This technique allows the spinner to try to match up thick and thin spots in the yarn, thus making for a smoother end product.

+Center-pull ball plying

+Center-pull ball plying results in yarn similar in appearance to regular plying.
+However, it doesn’t require a lazy kate or multiple bobbins.
+It requires a single bobbin and a center-pull ball winder or a nostepinne to create the center-pull ball that is plied with.

+Once the ball is wound, the single from both the center and outside are held together, in a similar manner to the regular plying method, then twisted together.
+This results in a two-ply yarn.

+Center-pull ball plying results in one single being more tightly wound than the other, causing a fluffier and looser texture when knit, compared to the regular plying method.